Overseas players interested in playing at Altona Lacrosse Club

 Play Lacrosse in Australia

-Every year, the Altona Lacrosse Club welcomes North American players to play.
-Typically, these will be players of NCAA Division 1 standard and they take on roles in coaching our juniors as well as playing in the highest lacrosse competition in Victoria, the State League competition.
-They also undertake paid work by running lacrosse clinics in local schools.
-Our overseas players typically receive free room and board from members of the club as well as assistance in finding jobs.
-We are a very young State League side and socially our overseas players fit in very well with team mates of similar ages.
+Every year, the Altona Lacrosse Club welcomes overseas players to our club.
+Typically, these will be players of NCAA standard, and they take on roles in coaching our juniors as well as playing in the highest lacrosse competition in Victoria, the State League competition.
+Overseas players also undertake some paid work by running lacrosse clinics in local schools.
+Our overseas players typically receive financial assistance to travel to Australia and free room and board from members of the club.
+We also provide assistance in finding jobs.
+We are a very young State League side and socially our overseas players fit in very well with teammates of similar ages.

-If you are an overseas player, male or female, interested in joining our club for 2024 please contact Mark Lewer, Overseas Recruitment Manager, on lewer@bigpond.net.au.
-You can also download a letter from Mark with further information for potential overseas players coming to Altona.
+If you are an overseas player interested in joining our club for 2026 please contact Mark Lewer, Overseas Recruitment Manager, on lewer@bigpond.net.au.

 Our season runs from March to September.